Faculty DirectoryAllen Taflove

 B.S.
 Electrical Engineering, Northwestern University, Evanston, IL (1971)

 Since 1972, Prof. Allen Taflove has developed fundamental theoretical approaches, algorithms, and applications of finite-difference time-domain (FDTD) computational solutions of the fundamental Maxwell's equations of classical electrodynamics.
-In July 2013, he was named the recipient of the 2014 IEEE Electromagnetics Award for his work in this area.
+He is the recipient of the 2014 IEEE Electromagnetics Award for his work in this area.

 Currently, continuing a collaboration that began in 2003, Prof. Taflove is working with Prof. Vadim Backman of Northwestern's Biomedical Engineering Department.
 Their research is aimed at the minimally invasive, early-stage detection of deadly cancers such as those of the colon, pancreas, lungs, and ovaries.
 The techniques being pursued are based upon spectral analysis of light that is backscattered from histologically normal tissue located away from a neoplastic lesion in what has been termed the field effect.
 This may lead to a new paradigm in cancer screening where, for example, early-stage lung cancer could be reliably detected by analyzing a few cells brushed from the interior surface of a person's cheek.